johnridesabike/acutis/docs/development.md

 Acutis relies on recursive function types to render.

-1. The render environment with a render function:
+1. The environment with a render function:
    `env.render(ast, props, children) → result`
 2. The template functions with this signature:
    `template(env, props, children) → result`

 The `env` argument in 2 is the same `env` record as in 1.
+The `ast` in 1 can also contain template functions like in 2, which themselves render template components using the `env` from 1.
-This record contains the `render` function with the logic and data that must be global across the entire template tree.

-The specific logic is how to use the output type, synchronously or asynchronously.
-This is why there are two functions to create render
+The `env` record contains the `render` function with the logic that must be global across the entire template tree.
+Specifically, it controls whether to output synchronously or asynchronously.
+This is why there are two render environments.
-environments:

-1. `Environment.make(components) →` \
-   `env.render(ast, props, children) →` \
+1. `Environment.sync.render(ast, props, children) → result`
-   `result`
-2. `Environment.Async.make(components) →` \
-   `env.render(ast, props, children) →` \
+2. `Environment.async.render(ast, props, children) → Promise<result>`
-   `promise<result>`

-In both versions, `components` is a dictionary object containing all of the template components.

 Suppose you have a root template, `template`, which you render like this:
 `template(env, props, children)`.
 What happens is: